Hi Sam, have a look at this suggesting for a trip itinerary: http://adventures.worldnomads.com/destination/101/itinerary/250.aspx

 I have heard wonderful things about Shiraz and Persepolis and the Iranian people in general and here are a few top10 suggestions: http://adventures.worldnomads.com/destination/101/travelguide/5.aspx

-make sure you write a travel blog when you go as this is one of my top destinations that I have yet to go to ... almost 9 years ago
+make sure you write a travel blog when you go as this is one of my top destinations that I have yet to go to ... over 10 years ago

 The classic places are: Esfehan, Shiraz, Tehran and Persepolis.